sroehling/FutureBudget/Retirement SimulatorTests/ManualUIRegressionTests.md

 2. Toggle to the second budget
 3. Navigate to the forecast view.

 The forecast view should update to show the results from the second budget.
 You should be able to toggle back and see the results from the first budget.
+Changing the budget should also make the forecast view toggle back to to the results list (from the chart or graph).